veillette/opticsTextbook/content/Chap01Basics/Basics.md

-If we subsitute the real fields {eq}`eq.Eplanew`, {eq}`eq.Hplanew` of the plane wave in the Poynting vector and the electromagnetic energy density we get:
+If we substitute the real fields {eq}`eq.Eplanew`, {eq}`eq.Hplanew` of the plane wave in the Poynting vector and the electromagnetic energy density we get:

 ```{math}
 :label: eq.Splanew